Mel0nABC/VideoDownloader/README.md

 How to:

-- Download de files, use git or link to zip file.
+- Download the files, use git or link to zip file.
 - Unzip or enter in folder.
 - Execute command -> mvn spring-boot:run
 - Open in broser -> http://localhost:8080/